Skip to main content

 TPD insurance can be bought on its own or packaged with life cover.
 If it's packaged, your life cover may be reduced by any amount paid out on a TPD claim.
 Check the PDS or ask your insurer.

-TPD insurance premiums
+How TPD insurance premiums work

-If an insurer doesn't ask for your medical history, it may mean the policy has more exclusions or narrower policy definitions.
+If an insurer doesn't ask for your medical history, it may mean that the policy has more exclusions or narrower policy definitions.

 The information you provide will help the insurer to decide: